 Is it safe to send donated jewellery from Accrington by post?

 Yes.
-Items travel by Royal Mail Special Delivery Guaranteed, a tracked and insured service.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Items travel by Royal Mail Special Delivery Guaranteed, a tracked and signed-for service.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 How is a donated item valued?